 For Laptop Size SSD or HDD

-Several factors determine which SSD is the best match for ThunderBolt drives.
-A Solid-State drive in general relies on several components that determine a SSD's performance: Whether it's a SATA I/II or or SATA III 6G drive interface chipset, and which controller chip: Marvell, Indilinx, SandForce, etc. are the brains of the operation.
-Other factors in the solid-state drive market involve how fast the onboard NAND Flash Memory is - and the Clock Speed controlling all of it.
-It's important to note that LARGER capacity SSD's 240GB and up offer BETTER performance than the smaller models: More banks of chips inside a higher-capacity SSD drive allow more simultaneous reads and writes across each bank for flash.
-As such you'll often see spec sheets quoting different maximum data transfer rates depending on the size of the drive.
-With solid-state storage, bigger is better - and faster.
+Best SSD For Thunderbolt?Several factors determine which SSD is the best match for Thunderbolt drives.
+A Solid-State drive in general relies on several components that determine a SSD's performance: Whether it's a SATA I/II or III 6G drive interface chipset, and which controller chip: Marvell, Indilinx, SandForce, etc. are the brains of the operation.
+Other factors in the solid-state drive market involve how fast the onboard NAND Flash Memory is, and the clock speed controlling it.
+Look to Samsung, WD, Crucial and Sandisk for the fastest off-the shelf SSD's shipping this year.

-Thunderbolt RAID SSD - Power PairWant to fill as much of ThunderBolt's pipe as possible?
+Thunderbolt RAID SSD - Power PairWant to fill as much of Thunderbolt's pipeline as possible?
 Think Striped RAID 0 SSD drive setups for peak performance.
-By striping Reads and Writes across multiple Solid-State drives, the highest level of drive transfer speeds become possible.
-Some may opt for premium top-performance SSD's, others may wish to leverage more economical drives paired to get the ThunderBolt drive capacity they need and still fit their budget.
+By striping Reads and Writes across multiple solid-state drives or modules, the highest level of drive transfer speeds become possible.
+Some may opt for premium top-performance PCIe NVMe SSD's, others may wish to leverage more economical drives paired to get the Thunderbolt drive capacity they need and still fit their budget.